C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/Catalyst Accelerator and Mentors/campaign-brief.md

 ## Key Metrics to measure
 - Number of projects that can be accelerated in the scope of the funding
 - Number of mentors and investors that can be onboarded into the ecosystem
-- Number of mentors and investors that can be onboarded into the ecosystem
+- Distribution of programmes across the world to serve different audiences
 - Quality and strength of opportunities that each accelerator programme brings